 Yes, provided that an agreement was made with metronom Eisenbahngesellschaft mbH on the purchase and use of the semester ticket issued by the respective General Students’ Committee (AStA).
 The semester tickets issued by the HVV, GVH or VBN transport associations can also be used on metronom trains, but only on the routes indicated.

-Children under the age of 5 travel with the metronom for free.
-Children aged between 6 and 14 pay half of the normal price when travelling alone.
-When accompanied by mum or dad, grandma or grandpa, or another guardian, they can travel for free.
-However this only applies if the adults have purchased tickets at the normal price and the number of children is marked on the ticket before the start of the journey.
+Children under the age of 6 travel with the metronom free of charge.
+Children aged between 6 and 14 pay halves of the regular price (Lower Saxony fare zone or Deutsche Bahn tickets) when travelling alone.
+When accompanied by mum or dad, grandma or grandpa, or another guardian, they can travel on the metronom for free.
+However, this rule only applies if the adults have purchased tickets at the regular price and the number of children is marked on the ticket.

 Up to three children aged between 6 and 14 can travel for free on the Niedersachsen-Ticket (Lower Saxony ticket), regardless of the number of paying persons.
 It doesn’t matter if you are travelling with your own or someone else’s children.